- What kind of project can I do?

 Find the right mentor: Look for a mentor now.
 Talk to professors about their research and seek those who share your academic interests.
 Don't try to find a mentor at the last minute.

 Write a strong proposal: Start your proposal early.
-Write and edit several drafts and have your mentor review it.
+Write and edit several drafts and have your mentor and others review it.
 Don't throw your proposal together the night before it is due.

 Proposals are reviewed by two professors from the mentor's College.
 Proposals are ranked within their college and are not compared to students in other colleges.
 Scores are based on the following criteria: